bredelings/BayesianEstimatorSelfing/README.md

 contains $n$ variables, then additional information about $n-1$ of them must be incorporated.

+## Modifying model-description modules

+BES model-description modules (such as `Andro.hs`) use a Haskell-like syntax.
+In this syntax,

+1. Function application `f(x,y)` is written `f x y`.
+2. Comments are introduced by `--`.
+3. In a `do` block,

+In the model-description template files (e.g. `HermID.hs`), the comments illustrate possible ways to introduce variables.

+## Methods for adding additional information

 Additional information about a variable can be added in 3 ways.

 1. Add observations that depends on that variable.
 2. Fix the variable to a known constant value.
 3. Place a subjective prior on the variable.

-## Introduce a variable with a prior and place observations on it.
+### Introduce a variable with a prior and place observations on it.
 ```
   tau <- uniform 0.0 1.0;
   Observe 10 (binomial 20 tau);
 ```

-## Fix a variable to a known constant value.
+### Fix a variable to a known constant value.
 If you know the value of a variable, you can fix it to a constant:
 ```
   let {tau = 1.0};
 ```
+If you have observations about a variable (e.g. $p_m$) then do not fix that variable to a constant.
+If you fix a variable to a constant, then that variable cannot be estimated since its value is already known.

-## Place a subjective prior on a variable
+### Place a subjective prior on a variable
 This approach doesn't actually make the parameter *identifiable*, since this approach affects only the prior, and not the likelihood.
 ```